DavidWz/Prolog-Interpreter/README.md

 # Prolog-Interpreter
 This is a simple prolog interpreter written in C++.
 It only supports the very basics of prolog, i.e. no `not`, `;`, etc.
-Currently, it also does no support numbers.
+Currently, it also does not support numbers.
 So you have to define them yourself, too. (see examples/numbers.pl)
 Some runnable example programs can be found in the `examples` folder.

 # Getting started